Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries

 1. Why is this mutation alarming?

-Preliminary analysis in the U.K. suggests it may be as much as 70% more transmissible than other circulating SARS-CoV-2 strains and contributing to a spike in cases in the country.
-Dubbed the “B.1.1.7 lineage,” the strain has acquired 17 mutations compared to its most recent ancestor -- a faster rate of change than scientists typically observe.
+Preliminary analyses suggest it is 56% to 70% more transmissible than other circulating SARS-CoV-2 strains and contributing to a spike in cases in the U.K. Dubbed the “B.1.1.7 lineage,” the strain has acquired 17 mutations compared to its most recent ancestor -- a faster rate of change than scientists typically observe.
 Some of those are in key areas involved in the virus’s ability to infect cells.
-The World Health Organization is working to understand the extent to which the virus may spread more easily, along with human behavioral factors that may be driving transmission.
-Maria van Kerkhove, the organization’s technical lead on Covid-19, told the BBC on Dec.
-20 that the WHO is also investigating whether the mutation causes more severe illness and can evade the antibodies generated by vaccination.
+Researchers have found no evidence that the mutation causes more severe illness.
+But a team of scientists concluded in an analysis released by the London School of Hygiene and Tropical Medicine that without new control measures in the U.K., the increase in transmissibility would likely lead to more hospitalizations and deaths in 2021 than in 2020.

 2. What’s known about when it emerged?